-Community Task Force holds second meeting in four days
+Community task force holds second meeting in four days

 The task force decided to grow from 15 members to 21, as current members nominated and voted on new additions.
 After the task force voted to add six new members, it took only moments for two to join the roundtable discussion.

-Local Licensed Master Social Worker Yeni Telles explains, “I was here, so why not join and be ready to just listen to whatever was going to be addressed today?”
+“I was here, so why not join and be ready to just listen to whatever was going to be addressed today?”
+Yeni Telles, social worker, said.

 While Telles is new to the task force, she knows this is going to be a long process.